wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-mail-flow/includes/transport-rules.md

 ### Create a DLP policy to manage a mail flow

-You can control data loss prevention in the Microsoft 365 compliance center.
+You can control data loss prevention in the Microsoft Purview compliance portal.

 1. In the compliance center, under **Solutions**, select **Data loss prevention**.